IanMulvany/test-bear-github-s3-sync/test.md

 this is a test file to see if it uploads to my S3 bucket.

 now updated

+updated